AgoraLab/agora-chat-uikit/android/advanced-features-and-customizations/advanced-usage.md

 | `convOtherDayFormat` | The format of other dates in the conversation list.
 The default format is `MM:dd`. |
 | `convOtherYearFormat` | The format of other dates with year in the conversation list.
 The default format is `MM:dd:yyyy`. |

-`EaseSystemMsgConfig` provides the following configuration items:
+`ChatSystemMsgConfig` provides the following configuration items:

 | Property | Description |
 |:---:|:---:|
 | `useDefaultContactInvitedSystemMsg` | Whether to enable the system message function.
 Enabled by default.|

-`EaseMultiDeviceEventConfig` provides the following configuration items:
+`ChatMultiDeviceEventConfig` provides the following configuration items:

 | Property | Description |
 |:---:|:---:|